 • Initial Enrollment Period (IEP): Seven-month period, including the three months before, the month of, and the three months after the month you first become eligible for Medicare (either your 65th birth month or the 25th month you have collected disability benefits).

-• Part B Special Enrollment Period (SEP) for losing job-based insurance: SEPs are periods of time outside normal enrollment periods to enroll in Part B. This Part B SEP lets you delay enrollment in Part B without penalty if you were covered by job-based insurance when you first become eligible for Medicare.
+• Part B Special Enrollment Period (SEP) for losing job-based insurance: SEPs are periods of time outside normal enrollment periods to enroll in health insurance.
+This Part B SEP lets you delay enrollment in Part B without penalty if you are covered by job-based insurance when you first become eligible for Medicare.
 You can enroll in Medicare without penalty for up to eight months after you lose job-based coverage.
-You can enroll in an MA Plan after you have signed up for Part A and B coverage.
+Your ICEP begins three months before you have both Part A and Part B, and ends the last day of the month before you are enrolled in Part A and Part B. You may also have an SEP to enroll in an MA Plan that ends two months after the month in which your employer or union coverage ends.

 • Part B SEPs for exceptional circumstances: There are SEPs for less common situations, such as if you live in an area impacted by a natural disaster or emergency situation.
-You can enroll in an MA Plan after you’ve signed up for Part A and B coverage.
+Your ICEP begins three months before you are enrolled in Part A and Part B and ends the last day of the month before you are enrolled in Part A and Part B. You also have an SEP to enroll in an MA Plan that ends two months after you are enrolled in Part A and Part B.

-• General Enrollment Period (GEP): The January through March period each year when you can sign up for Medicare if you did not sign up for it when you originally became eligible.
-Coverage begins the first of the month after the month you enroll.
-You can enroll in an MA Plan after you have signed up for Part A and B coverage.
-You should sign up for a plan during the same month that you sign up for Parts A and B.
+• General Enrollment Period (GEP): The January 1 through March 31 period each year when you can sign up for Medicare if you did not sign up for it when you originally became eligible.
+Your ICEP begins three months before you are enrolled in Part A and Part B, and ends the last day of the month before you are enrolled in Part A and Part B. You should sign up for a plan during the same month that you sign up for Parts A and B. Your MA Plan coverage begins the first of the month after the month you enroll.

 • Fall Open Enrollment Period: The October 15 through December 7 period each year when you can change your Medicare coverage.
 You can pick a new MA Plan, or switch between Original Medicare and Medicare Advantage.
-You can also change your Part D coverage during this time.
+You can also change your stand-alone prescription drug coverage (Part D) during this time.